Realb34/File_Manipulation_Tool/README.md

 # File Manipulator
 ## Overview
 The File Manipulator is a Python script designed to interact with directories and perform specific GUI interactions.
 It's organized into a class that encapsulates the functionality, making it easy to modify or extend.
+You'll notice a lot of different naming and interactions that might not look familiar, feel free to change them since they are more specific to the project I was working on in that moment.

 ### Requirements
 - Python 3